0

 Provider's Cancellation Policy

-Minimum of 48 hours notice is required for all cancellations, excluding cancellations due to nature, i.e., school closed because of snow days.
+Minimum of 48 hours notice is required for all cancellations, excluding cancellations due to nature, i.e., school closed because of snow days or technology.

 No cancellation fee will be assessed if you reschedule within two months of the original program date.